rrwen/msdss-users-api/docs/source/quickstart.rst

 .. warning::

-    Copy and save these secret phrases as they will be needed to authenticate your users.
+    Copy and save these secret phrases as they will be needed to authenticate your users or recreate the environment variables if you lose the files.

 Setup Database
 --------------